Ajmat-Ali/Todo-App-Js/README.md

 ## Overview

 This is a responsive web application built using fundamental web technologies (HTML, CSS, and vanilla JavaScript) to help users manage their daily tasks.
-The application currently allows users to input new tasks and display them dynamically.
+The application currently allows users to input new tasks and display them dynamically and toggled task status.

 **Current Status:** In Progress